-Withhold All For All Except To withhold authority to vote for nominee(s), mark "For All Excep number(s) of the nominee(s) on The Board of Directors recommends you vote FOR the following: 0 0 0 1.
-Election of Directors Nominees 01 Todd M. Hornbeck 02 Patricia B. Melcher 03 Nicholas L. Swyka, J r.
-For Against Abstain The Board of Directors recommends you vote FOR proposals 2. and 3.
-To ratify the reappointment of Ernst & Young LLP as the Company's independent reg for the fiscal year 2014. istered public a ccountants and d auditors 0 0 0 3.
-To approve, on a non-binding advisory basis, the compensation of the Company's na med executive officers as set forth in the proxy statement.
-0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournme nt thereof.
-For address change/comments, mark here.
-0 (see reverse for instructions) Yes No Please indicate if you plan to attend this meeting 0 0 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, execut owners should each sign personally.
+For All Withhold All For All Except To withhold authority to vote for a nominee(s), mark "For All Except number(s) of the nominee(s) on ti " and writ te the The E Board of Directors recommends you vote FOR the following: 0 0 0 - 1.
+Election of Directors Nominees 01 Larry D. Hornbeck 02 Steven W. Krablin 03 John T. Rynd For Against Abstain The Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
+To approve an amendment to the Second Amended and Restated Hornbeck Offshore Serv Compensation Plan to increase the maximum number of shares available under the Plan. ices, Ind c.
+Incentive 0 0 0 3.
+To approve amendments to the Hornbeck Offshore Services, Inc. 2005 Employee Stock Pu maximum number of shares available under the Plan and to extend the term of the Plan. rchase Plan to increas se the 0 0 0 To ratify the reappointment of Ernst $\&$ Young LLP as the Company's independent registered for the fiscal year 2015. d public accountants a nd auditors 0 0 0 To approve, on a non-binding advisory basis, the compensation of the Company's named e the proxy statement. xecutiv e officers as se t forth in 0 0 0 NOTI E: Such other business as may properly come before the meeting or any adjournment there of.
+For a ddress change/comments, mark here.
+0 (see reverse for instructions) Yes No Pleas se indicate if you plan to attend this meeting 0 О Pleas owne se sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, admirs should each sign personally.
 All holders must sign.
-If a corporation or partnership or, administrato , please sign in or, or other fidu full corporate ciary, please (or partnership give full title as such.
-Joint o name, by authorized officer.] l Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/are available at www.proxyvote.com.
+If a corporation or partnership, please inistrato sign in r, or other fiduc full corporate c ciary, please or partnership give full title as such.
+Joint o name, by authorized officer.
+Signa ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date available at www. arding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Reproxyvote.com.